yxu1183/Concurrency/README.md

 ### Operating System/Assignment-2: Created by [Dr. Trevor Bakker](https://github.com/trevorbakker-uta)

 ## Descirption
-Prallel Programming to help professor schedule his office hours for two different classes- class A and B.
+Parallel Programming to help professor schedule his office hours for two different classes- class A and B.

 ## Funtionality
 * Use of multiple threads and parallel programming to impose several restrictions in office hours.